miloxeon/image-butter/README.md

 ## Why?

 Default webpage loading process is kinda ugly.
-Heavy elements like images appear too harsh when they load.
+Heavy elements like images appear too harshly when they load.
 To make this experience smoother, 🧈 Butter exists.

 ## What it does?